SamuelLeeD/Supervisions/README.md

 # Supervisions
 These are my flawed answers for the 2018 Part IIA Economics supervision questions.
-I don't have time to look over all of them to see which I got wrong, but you can e-mail me (CRSid sl839) to clarify answers and I may correct them if wrong.
+I rarely did corrections back in year 2, and now I don't have time to look over all of them to see which I remember getting wrong, but you can e-mail me (CRSid sl839) to clarify answers and I may correct them if they're wrong.
+It doesn't matter to me what you do with these answers, except that you pass them along to anyone who might benefit.

 Answers for core papers in order of confidence: Metrics (mostly correct with some minor mistakes) > Macro (answers are mostly going in the right direction) > Micro (fair bit of careless mistakes, be very critical of what you read)